ChitreshDas197/mediawiki-k8s-application/README.md

 - Alternatively you can create the CD within the Pipeline section as an additional Job maybe named 'Deploy'
 - I have used separate release pipeline to include approval gates and conditions easily

+## Approach
+- I have used separate repos for Infra and Application to fecilitate separate CI/CD for both
+- Infra Repo url:
+- Application Repo url:

 ## Application Architecture on AKS Cluster